vaibhavantil2/core/docs/core/03_capabilities/05_channels/channels.md

+*RAW*
+TODO: we are not ready with channels right now.
+*END*

 ## Overview

-The channels are globally accessed named contexts that allow users to dynamically group applications, instructing them to work over the same shared data object.
-The [Channels API](../../../reference/core/latest/channels/index.html) enables applications to:
+The Glue42 **Channels** are globally accessed named contexts that allow users to dynamically group applications, instructing them to work with the same shared data object.
+The [Channels API](../../../reference/core/latest/channels/index.html) enables you to:

-- discover channels - applications can get the names and contexts of all channels;
+- discover Channels - get the names and contexts of all Channels;
-- navigate through channels - application can get the current channel, join and leave channels, subscribe for the event which fires when the current channel has changed;
+- navigate through Channels - get the current Channel, join and leave Channels, subscribe for the event which fires when the current Channel has changed;
-- publish and subscribe - applications can publish data to other applications on the same channel and can subscribe for channel updates to react to data published by other applications;
+- publish and subscribe - publish data to other applications on the same Channel and subscribe for Channel updates to react to data published by other applications;

-Channels are based on Shared Contexts.
+Channels are based on [Shared Contexts](../shared-contexts/index.html).
 A context object may contain different types of data, e.g. `ids`, `displayName`, etc.:

 ```json
 {